RobinBonn/EPIC-Portfolio/Nora Bonn - EPIC Portfolio.md

 	- Describe the project and it's purpose
 	- Describe what skills you used and what you learned during this project
 - Final Project - *[link](https://github.com/RobinBonn/finalProject)*
-	 - Describe the project and it's purpose
+	 - This project was made to log the temperature of
 	- Describe what skills you used and what you learned during this project